Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

-You’ve seen it online and in smoke shops, but is kratom legal?
+You've seen it online, in shops, and even farmers' markets, but is kratom legal?
 Is it safe?
-Read this guide to get the facts about this addictive drug.
+Read this guide to get the facts.

-As kratom increasingly appears online, in smoke shops, and even in “health” stores throughout the United States, you might have questioned whether the powder is safe, or even legal.
-Medical experts can answer the first question: no, kratom is not safe.
+You can find kratom online, in smoke shops, in “health” stores and even in farmers’ markets throughout the United States.
+With such widespread availability, you might have questioned whether the drug is safe, or even legal.
+Medical experts can answer the first question: as an addictive substance, the drug carries risks that outweigh the benefits for most people.
 But is kratom legal?
-That question is a bit murkier.
+That depends on where you live.

 This guide will help you understand how kratom affects you, whether or not it’s legal near you, and how to get help if you become addicted.